cydriclopez/go-post-json-passthru/README.md

 7. Server-side Go code
 8. Conclusion

 As you can see it is quite simple to create a passthru Go controller for our Angular JSON data.
 The next tutorial is quite fun.
-It is where we will pick-apart the JSON data and save them as records.
+Postgresql is a fun database to work with.
+It is where we will pick-apart the JSON data and save them as records in Postgresql.

+I know storing JSON is en vogue these days, with NoSQL databases, but the classic usual records in tables format still has its place.
+I like to push and grab data from Postgresql in JSON format but still storing them in plain records in tables format.

 Happy coding! 😊